-In all ProCredit banks, adequate processes and procedures for an effective internal control system are in place.
-The system is built around the principles of segregation of duties, dual control and, for all risk-relevant operations, the separation of front and back office up to the management level; this ensures that risk management and risk control are performed independently of front office functions.
+Both at group level and in all ProCredit banks, adequate processes and procedures for an effective internal control system are in place.
+The system is built around the principles of segregation of duties, dual control and, for all riskrelevant operations, the separation of front and back office up to the management level; this ensures that risk management and risk control are performed independently of front-office functions.